 Sleep more for better health

-Which is most important: diet, exercise, or sleep?
+Diet, exercise, or sleep?

 Sleep!
-Anyone who has ever set their alarm clock for extra early in effort to go to the gym before work, only to press snooze a million times, understands perfectly how being over tired can sabotage health goals.
+Anyone who has ever set their alarm clock for extra early in an effort to go to the gym before work, only to press snooze a million times, understands perfectly how being overtired can sabotage health goals.
 Have you ever noticed how hungry you are on days when you didn’t get enough sleep?
 That’s because ghrelin and leptin, the hormones in charge of hunger and satiety, are affected by lack of sleep.
 Research shows less sleep equates to higher levels of ghrelin (hunger) and lower levels of leptin (satiety).
 Getting enough sleep is the foundation for a healthy lifestyle.
 Without enough ZZZZs, a healthy diet and exercise can seem too difficult to accomplish because you are physiologically set up for failure.
-In fact, the Institute of Medicine found, “Persons experiencing sleep insufficiency are more likely to suffer from chronic diseases such as hypertension, diabetes and obesity, as well as from cancer, increased mortality and reduced quality of life and productivity”.
+In fact, the Institute of Medicine found, “Persons experiencing sleep insufficiency are more likely to suffer from chronic diseases such as hypertension, diabetes, and obesity, as well as from cancer, increased mortality and reduced quality of life and productivity”.

 So how does one get enough sleep in this workaholic, stressed out world we live in?

 Make it your priority.
-Even going to bed a half hour earlier can make a world of difference.
-Just like babies that get over tired and can’t fall asleep, so can adults.
+Even going to bed a half-hour earlier can make a world of difference.
+Just like babies that get overtired and can’t fall asleep, so can adults.
 Let’s set you up for success!

 Sleep hygiene tips:

 - Go to bed at the same time every night and wake up at the same time every day.
 Your body was designed for a sleep/wake routine a.k.a your circadian rhythm.